Charter School FAQs

 No, charter schools are not private schools.
 Though charter schools may receive private donations, charter schools are public schools that receive federal and state funding to cover operating costs.
 As defined in IC § 20-24-5, charter schools must be open to any student who resides in Indiana and may not establish admission policies or limit student admissions in any manner in which a public school is not permitted to establish admission policies or limit student admissions.
 If the charter school receives a greater number of applicants than there are spaces for students, the organizer must hold a random drawing in a public meeting.

 Are charter schools for-profit entities?

-No, charters schools are public schools.
+No, charter schools are public schools.
 In Indiana, a charter may only be awarded by an authorizer to a nonprofit corporation with a 501(c)(3) tax-exempt designation from the Internal Revenue Service.
 Like traditional public schools, public charter schools may elect to enter into contracts with for-profit education service providers and other for-profit entities to provide instructional, tutoring, professional development, financial and accounting services, etc.

 Do charter schools drain resources from traditional school corporations?